code-with-amitk/Code-examples/Operating_Systems/Windows/Active_Directory/Terms/README.md

 <a name=upn></a>
 ### UPN / Universal Principal Name
-- User amit under test.local then UPN would be amit@test.local
+User amit under test.local then UPN would be amit@test.local

+<a name=us></a>
+#### upnSuffix
+- See upn above, instead of amit@test.local we want custom suffix eg: amit@test.com.
+- Why we need upn suffixes?
+  - 1. We donot want to expose `test.local` externally we want to expose `test.com`